Comparing B2B software

 Three structural dimensions that actually separate firms:

-- Which architecture layers the methodology reaches — price level only, plus the packaging boundary, or all three including the licensing metric.
+- Which architecture axes the methodology reaches: price level only, the packaging boundary, or the licensing metric where most drift originates.
 Most boutique methodologies stop at the first two; few reach the third because their instruments weren’t designed for it.

 - The scale of the pattern library behind the diagnostic — engagement samples in the tens (typical for a 1-to-5-person boutique) produce directional reads; pattern recognition across thousands of B2B software companies produces architecture-level confidence.
 Licensing-metric calls require evidence at scale that small samples cannot accumulate.